2018 AFL Grand Final: Fourth quarter

 The final term started off rapidly, with three goals scored within the first four minutes.
 Collingwood started the quarter with Brody Mihocek kicking a goal off the opening passage of play after just 34 seconds, and De Goey scoring his third goal for the match only a minute later to extend the margin to 12 points.
 Nathan Vardy kicked a goal at the three-minute mark to bring the deficit back to 6 points.
-Cox scored his second goal at the seven-minute mark to extend the margin back to 11 points, and Kennedy responded with his third goal 90 seconds later to bring the deficit back to 5 points.
+Cox scored his second goal at the seven-minute mark to extend the margin back to 11 points, and Kennedy responded with his third goal 90 seconds later to bring the deficit back to five points.

 The Eagles dominated the contest from this point forward, at one point leading the inside-50 count for the quarter 14–3; however, they repeatedly failed to convert, as four consecutive shots at goal in the middle portion of the quarter were behinds, narrowing the margin to one point.
 Collingwood's final score of the game, a behind, came from Hoskin-Elliott in the 22nd minute.

-With less than three minutes remaining, West Coast put together a sequence of play starting from a spectacular mark by McGovern in defence, continuing with marks from Vardy and Liam Ryan before ending with a mark in the forward pocket by Dom Sheed – who was aided by a legal yet contentious shepherd in the marking contest by teammate Rioli on opponent Brayden Maynard.
+With less than three minutes remaining, West Coast put together a sequence of play starting from a spectacular mark by McGovern in defence, continuing with marks from Vardy and Liam Ryan before ending with a mark in the forward pocket by Dom Sheed – who was aided by a contentious shepherd in the marking contest by teammate Rioli on opponent Brayden Maynard.
 From a distance of about 45 m and almost on the boundary line, Sheed kicked a goal to put West Coast in front by four points with less than two minutes left.
 West Coast attacked again from the ensuing centre clearance, and Darling dropped an uncontested mark in the goal-square from which he would almost certainly have sealed victory for the Eagles.
 Collingwood managed to force a behind to extend the margin to five points inside the final minute, but they could not rebound the ensuing kick-in with Shuey taking an intercept mark from it.
-The siren sounded shortly after to give West Coast a 5-point win.
+The siren sounded shortly after to give West Coast a five point win.